RoboJackets/robocup-software/doc/Documentation.md

 One way to help with this is to put the documentation inline with the code, which is what we do for this project.
 We use a program called [Doxygen](http://www.stack.nl/~dimitri/doxygen/) that parses specially-formatted comments in our code and turns them into a searchable [website](http://robojackets.github.io/robocup-software/) that can be easily viewed.
 Note that this is very similar to a program called [javadoc](http://en.wikipedia.org/wiki/Javadoc) that many GT students are probably familiar with using in class.

-Another way to improve documentation practices is by requirig code to be well-documented before merging GitHub [pull-requests](https://help.github.com/articles/using-pull-requests), which is something we're getting better at doing.
+Another way to improve documentation practices is by requiring code to be well-documented before merging GitHub [pull-requests](https://help.github.com/articles/using-pull-requests), which is something we're getting better at doing.

 ## Doxygen Comment Formats